normalian/normalian-sk-samples/README.md

 This sample use CalendarPlugin, but this does not work well right now.
 CalendarPlugin works when it's called directly, but the plugin does not work with InvokePromptStreamingAsync or Planner.

 ## PlannerFileReadSample01
+This sample use FileIOPlugin.

+## PlannerHttpPluginSample01
-This sample use FileIOPlugin and HttpPlugin.
-This works well.
+This sample use HttpPlugin.